And loneliness.

 song now playing—that just shot

-through the Aurora Borealis and into
+through the Aurora Borealis and onto

 my head just now, radio waves